Guardians of Ga'Hoole: The First Collier

 On his deathbed, Ezylryb tells the Band to read the three legends hidden in his hollow.
-The first of them, this book, follows the story of Grank the first collier, how he met Fengo and found the Ember of Hoole.
+The first of them (this book) follows the story of Grank the First Collier, how he met Fengo, and how he found the Ember of Hoole.
 At first, the ember puts Grank into such a deep trance that after receiving visions of Hoole's parents, King H'rath and Queen Siv, in danger from Lord Arrin, a traitorous owl seeking to steal their egg and raise their hatchling, he does not go to help.
 Fengo breaks the trance and sends Grank to help them.
 Siv and Myrrthe, her faithful servant, seek shelter at a retreat, but the owls there are under a mind-controlling spell, forcing them to flee.
 Grank arrives and breaks the spell by throwing an ice splinter through the gizzard of their superior.
 Just as Grank and Siv reunite and plot to give Grank the egg, Lord Arrin's hagsfiend (monstrous owl/crow-like birds who have mastered evil magic) comrades arrive and Siv draws them away with a fake egg.
 Siv and Myrrthe seek shelter with a polar bear named Svenka, but the hagsfiends catch up and kill Myrrthe.
 While Lord Arrin is focused on Siv, the real egg, which is Hoole, the first king of Ga'Hoole, hatches while being kept by Grank and his apprentice Theo.
 In the present, Coryn realizes Nyra is a hagsfiend.